U.S. flag

 • knowing that crime victim compensation exists (and maybe even helping to fill out the application – we’re working on that); and

-• sometimes it’s just about listening, free from judgement.
+• sometimes it’s just about listening, free from judgment.

 So, why is this year’s theme so important?
 Because it’s impossible to rely only upon the incredible victim service professionals to guide victims and survivors to the help they need.
 There just aren’t enough of these priceless individuals.
 And so, we all need to play a part in this critical work.